National Museum of Anthropology (Mexico): History

 At the end of the 18th century, by order of the viceroy of Bucareli, the items that formed part of the collection by Lorenzo Boturini — including the sculptures of Coatlicue and the Sun Stone — were placed in the Royal and Pontifical University of Mexico, forming the core of the collection that would become the National Museum of Anthropology.

 On August 25, 1790, the Cabinet of Curiosities of Mexico (Gabinete de Historia Natural de México) was established by botanist José Longinos Martínez.
 During the 19th century, the museum was visited by internationally renowned scholars such as Alexander von Humboldt.
 In 1825, the first Mexican president, Guadalupe Victoria, advised by the historian Lucas Alamán, established the National Mexican Museum as an autonomous institution.
 In 1865, the Emperor Maximilian moved the museum to Calle de Moneda 13, to the former location of the Casa de Moneda.

 In 1906, due to the growth of the museum's collections, Justo Sierra divided the stock of the National Museum.
 The natural history collections were moved to the Chopo building, which was constructed specifically to shelter permanent expositions.
 The museum was renamed the National Museum of Archaeology, History and Ethnography, and was re-opened September 9, 1910, in the presence of President Porfirio Díaz.
 By 1924 the stock of the museum had increased to 52,000 objects and had received more than 250,000 visitors.

 In December 1940, the museum was divided again, with its historical collections being moved to the Chapultepec Castle, where they formed the Museo Nacional de Historia, focusing on the Viceroyalty of the New Spain and its progress towards modern Mexico.
 The remaining collection was renamed the National Museum of Anthropology, focusing on pre-Columbian Mexico and modern day Mexican ethnography.

 The construction of the contemporary museum building began in February 1963 in the Chapultepec park.
 The project was coordinated by architect Pedro Ramírez Vázquez, with assistance by Rafael Mijares Alcérreca and Jorge Campuzano.
 The construction of the building lasted 19 months, and was inaugurated on September 17, 1964, President Adolfo López Mateos, who declared:

 The Mexican people lift this monument in honor of the admirable cultures that flourished during the Pre-Columbian period in regions that are now territory of the Republic.
 In front of the testimonies of those cultures, the Mexico of today pays tribute to the indigenous people of Mexico, in whose example we recognize characteristics of our national originality.

-The film Museo tells the story of the famous robbery to the National Museum of Anthropology on December 25, 1985, in Mexico City.
+On 25 December 1985, 124 artefacts were stolen from the museum by two veterinary students for unknown motives.
+Most of the pieces were recovered in 1989, while four remain missing.
+One of the thieves was arrested while the other remains at large.
+The events became the subject of the 2018 film Museo.